 1951 – Forward David Johnson was born in Liverpool.
 The ex-Blue arrived from Ipswich Town in August 1976 for a club record £200,000 fee, and went on to win three League titles, European Cup, UEFA Super Cup and two FA Charity Shields, scoring 78 times in 213 reds games.
 He was the first player to score for both sides in Merseyside derbies and returned to Goodison in August 1982 for £100,000.

 1993 – Brazilian midfielder Fabinho was born in Campinas.
-He signed from Monaco for an initial £39m in July 2018, scoring three times in 122 outings across his first three seasons.
-He has so far helped us to claim the UEFA Champions League, UEFA Super Cup and our first League title for thirty years.
+He signed from Monaco for an initial £39m in July 2018, scoring eleven times in 219 outings before moving on to Al-Ittihad for a reported £40m last July.
+He helped us to claim the Premier League title, UEFA Champions League, UEFA Super Cup, League Cup and FA Community Shield.

 1974 - Sander Westerveld was born in Enschede.
 The Dutch keeper made 103 reds appearances, helping us to five trophies in 2001 before being replaced by Jerzy Dudek, moving to Real Sociedad for £3.49m that December.
 He is now coaching for Ajax Cape Town in South Africa, where he ended his playing career.